rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 Example:

-- shopping cart: high availability, responsive, can sometimes suffer anomalies.
+- Shopping cart: high availability, responsive, can sometimes suffer anomalies.
 - Product information need to be available, slight variation in inventory is sufferable.
 - Checkout, billing, shipping records must be consistent.